Deeply Supervised Skin Lesions Diagnosis with Stage and Branch Attention: Related Work

 To improve the computational efficiency and meet the scalability requirement, self-attention mechanisms, particularly transformers, are introduced into computer vision from natural language processing.
-With self-attention, a vision transformer (ViT) replaces the traditional convolution method with a transformer encoder \citep{dosovitskiy2020image}.
-Because the input images are directly split into patches and embedded, the ViT models are still quite large, with more than 100 M parameters \citep{dosovitskiy2020image}.
-To reduce the latency of splitting images, computer scientists from Apple proposed MobileViT by applying the MobileNet V2 block to compose images and then using a transformer to process the information \citep{mehta2021mobilevit}.
-MobileViT has been reported as an effective network for image classification while maintaining a lightweight.
+With self-attention, a ViT replaces the traditional convolution method with a transformer encoder \citep{dosovitskiy2020image}.
+Because the input images are directly split into patches and embedded, the ViT models are still very large, with more than 100 M parameters \citep{dosovitskiy2020image}.
+The standard transformer has been applied to process sequences of image patches to learn the inter-patch representations.
+However, the original transformer method ignores the inductive biases (e.g., translation equivariance and locality) inherent to CNNs, which leads to poor performance when training with insufficient data \citep{dosovitskiy2020image}.
+Recently, ViT was utilised in skin lesions evaluation by appending a ViT branch to CNN-based U-shape architecture for improving long-range dependencies and contextual information extraction, but an additional branch notably increased the model weight \citep{wu2022fat}.